Eastern Deserts fat-tailed gecko

-The eastern deserts fat-tailed gecko (Diplodactylus ameyi) is a small terrestrial species of gecko endemic to Australia, and is a part of the Diplodactylus genus.
+The eastern deserts fat-tailed gecko (Diplodactylus ameyi) is a small terrestrial species of gecko in the family Diplodactylidae.
+The species is endemic to Australia.

 Taxonomy

-Diplodactylus ameyi is a species from the Diplodactylus genus of gecko.
-This genus currently contains 26 recognised species of gecko covering a wide distribution, which spans much of Australia.
+D. ameyi is a species in the Diplodactylus genus of geckos.
+This genus contains 26 recognised species of geckos covering a wide distribution, which spans much of Australia.
 The eastern deserts fat-tailed gecko was formerly referred to as Diplodactylus platyurus, but was recognised as a separate species in 2016.
-The gecko was named after Dr Andrew Amey, for his contributions to promoting the Queensland Museum's reptile/amphibian collections as well as documenting many of Australia's native fauna.
+The gecko was named after Dr. Andrew Amey, for his contributions to promoting the Queensland Museum's reptile and amphibian collections as well as documenting many of Australia's native fauna.

 Description

 Appearance

-The eastern deserts fat-tailed gecko is often distinguished from other Diplodactylus species by its large size of 53-90mm in length.
-It also has a bulbous tail, small and granular first labial scales (not enlarged) and has no well defined canthus rostralis.
+The eastern deserts fat-tailed gecko is distinguished from other Diplodactylus species by its large size of 53–90 mm snout-to-vent length (SVL).
+It also has a bulbous tail, small and granular first labial scales (not enlarged), and has no well defined canthus rostralis.
 Its snout appears broad and U-shaped from above unlike others within the genus.
-The tail of Diplodactylus ameyi is short and thick with a blunt spade-like shape.
+The tail of D. ameyi is short and thick with a blunt spade-like shape.
 The body can range in colour from shades of brown to a light sandy colour.
 Spots tend to appear on the body in an irregular pattern and can also range in colour from orange to a light sandy colour.
 Although the spots are irregular in pattern, darker pigment is often diluted on the dorsal vertebral zone and marked with irregular patches.